-This Mode allows you adjust the timing of the Grease pencil tool’s animated sketches.
+This Mode allows you adjust the timing of the Grease Pencil object’s animation frames.
 It is especially useful for animators blocking out shots, where the ability to re-time blocking is one of the main purposes of the whole exercise.

-This mode can be accessed by change the Dope Sheet editor’s Mode selector (found beside the menus) to Grease Pencil.
+This mode can be accessed by changing the Dope Sheet editor’s Mode selector (found in the header to the far left) to Grease Pencil.

 - Grease Pencil (light blue)

-- The channels region shows the Grease Pencil data-blocks containing the layers.
-Multiple blocks are used for each area (e.g. one for the 3D View and the UV/Image editor).
+The channels’ region shows the Grease Pencil data-blocks containing the layers.
+Multiple blocks are used for each area (e.g. one for the 3D View and the Image editor).

 - Layers (gray)

-- This channels contain the keyframes to which the layer are bind.
+These channels contain the keyframes to which the layers are bound.